PDAL/PDAL/doc/workshop/exercises/analysis/denoising/denoising.rst

 2. :ref:`filters.outlier`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The :ref:`filters.outlier` PDAL filter does most of the work for this operation.
+The PDAL :ref:`outlier filter<filters.outlier>` does most of the work for this
+operation.

 ::

     {
         "type": "filters.outlier",
         "method": "statistical",
-        "extract": "true",
         "multiplier": 3,
         "mean_k": 8
     },